Diamond Hair Clinic and Dr. Mehmet Demircioglu

 For international patients, I try to make the travel part as simple as possible while keeping the medical planning personal.

-- Sapphire FUE hair transplantation procedure
+- Sapphire Fue hair transplantation procedure

 - Needleless local anesthesia injection